dmz44/Robotics_Assignment_5/README.md

 #### Part A: LLM Testing

-The goal of this part is to demonstrate that you have tested the two provided LLMs.You do not need to demonstrate the testing process live in the video.
+The goal of this part is to demonstrate that you have tested the two provided LLMs.

 * **LLM Insights and Logical Test:**
 * **Model Comparison:** In your narration, briefly explain the conceptual difference between chat and instruct LLM models.
 Then, show a quick example of how their responses differ to the same input, proving you have tested both.